 What has changed since the previous version?

-Following the Commission’s Fit For 55 proposal, we published an updated version of the model on July 16 2021, which we further adjusted on July 29 2021 and August 02 2021.
+Following the Commission’s Fit For 55 proposal, we published an updated version of the model on July 16, 2021, which we further adjusted on July 29, 2021, and August 2, 2021.
 We implemented several changes: new reduction target, LRF and cap; inclusion of maritime transport; increased Modernisation and Innovation Funds; adjustments to the MSR (new rules for the cancellation of allowances, inclusion of emissions from aviation in the calculation of the TNAC); inclusion of ESR/ETS flexibilities; changes in benchmarks’ calculation rules for the period 2026-2030.
-We adjusted the emissions scenarios for the Power sector and Industry sector (by using production scenarios from our Hydrogen report).
+We adjusted the emissions scenarios for the Power sector to make it meet the MIX scenario’s target, and Industry sector with updated BAU data and using production scenarios from our Hydrogen report.
 We also added a component to reflect changes in free allocation from 2026-2030 (see question on our model’s assumptions).
-Some minor adjustments were further made on August 24.

-On July 2022, we updated the simulator to show the different proposals on the table for the Trilogues’ negotiations between the Commission, the European Parliament and the Council.
+In July 2022, we updated the simulator to show the different proposals on the table for the trilogues’ negotiations between the Commission, the European Parliament and the Council.